nemelesic/Flipper-Zero-ESP32-Port_for_smoochiev2/README.md

 > WARNING: I do not take responsibility if you damage your board or property.
 This guide is for educational purposes only — proceed at your own risk.

+This fork made for smoochiev2 original board, you can you this fw with diy version too Were changed:
+> furi_hal_infrared.c a little bit
+> furi_hal_speaker.c fully
+> board_esp32s3_6buttons.h now it is a target for smoochiev2

 This port of Sor3nts diy flipper repo is fully complete and ready to be built, using a esp32 s3, a 2.8 ili9341 tft and 6 button user interface.
 The correct pinout can be found in the boards.h file under furi hal.
 I have not chnaged the core fucntionality, i simply modified it for a diy device as opposed to the base repo which is set for a lillygo device.

 I will keep the repo sycned weekly and working/ up to date.